Vercel AI SDK runtime authorization

 }How it works with AI SDK 6

-AI SDK 6 introduced needsApproval for basic human-in-the-loop control.
+AI SDK 6 introduced needsApproval for basic human review control.
 Veto complements this with fine-grained policy evaluation.

 | Capability | AI SDK needsApproval | Veto |